 It is essential for accuracy that the pins are driven into the ground deep enough to be secure.
 They must be absolutely plumb, ie, vertical, otherwise, when the string line level is adjusted up or down the pin, the position is amended as well as the height, causing an error in the layout.

-As can be seen in the diagram opposite, which is a cross-sectional view of the line, in green, and the pin, brown, when the pin is vertical, moving the line level up or down the pin makes no difference to position, whereas on the leaning pin, adjusting the line level results in the line position being displaced to the right or the left.
+The diagram opposite is a cross-sectional view of the line, in red, and a pair of pins.
+When the pin is vertical (plumb), moving the line level up or down the pin makes no difference to position (side to side), whereas on the leaning pin on the right, adjusting the line level results in the line position being displaced to the right or the left.